cosmos/cosmos-sdk/x/group/spec/01_concepts.md

 ## Proposal

-Any member of a group can submit a proposal for a group policy account to decide upon.
+Any member(s) of a group can submit a proposal for a group policy account to decide upon.
 A proposal consists of a set of messages that will be executed if the proposal passes as well as any metadata associated with the proposal.

 ## Voting

 There are four choices to choose while voting - yes, no, abstain and veto.
-Not all decision policies will support them.
+Not all decision policies will take the four choices into account.
 Votes can contain some optional metadata.
 In the current implementation, the voting window begins as soon as a proposal is submitted.

+## Withdraw Proposal

+Proposals can be withdrawn any time before the voting period end, either by the admin of the group policy or by one of the proposers.
+Once withdrawn, it is marked as `PROPOSAL_STATUS_WITHDRAWN`, and no more voting or execution is allowed on it.

+## Aborted Proposals

+If during the voting period of the proposal, the group policy is updated, then the proposal is marked as `PROPOSAL_STATUS_ABORTED`, and no more voting or execution is allowed on it.
+This is because the group policy defines the rules of proposal voting and execution, so if those rules change during the lifecycle of a proposal, then the proposal should be marked as stale.

 ## Tallying